pivotal/docs-tas-adapter/install.md

    - `API-AUTH-PROXY-TLS-CRT` is the CA certificate from the authentication proxy running along side your Kubernetes cluster.
    - `API-AUTH-PROXY-FQDN` is the FQDN for the authentication proxy running along side your Kubernetes cluster.
+   - `API-PORT` is the port number which clients should use to connect to the Application Service Adapter API, and which the API will include in URLs that direct back to itself.
+When set to `0` or left unset, no port is included in those URLs, and clients should connect to port 443, the standard port for HTTPS traffic.
    - `PEM-ENCODED-CERTIFICATE-CONTENTS` is a PEM encoded multiline string containing the certificate authority (CA) certificate.
        - The value must be inserted into your values file as a YAML multiline string with a block scalar literal.
    - `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
 Tanzu Build Service provides two cluster builders named `base` and `default`.
 To create your own builder, see [Managing Builders](https://docs.vmware.com/en/Tanzu-Build-Service/1.3/vmware-tanzu-build-service-v13/GUID-managing-builders.html) in the Tanzu Build Service documentation, and update this setting with the corresponding builder name.